Bryce-MW/WikidataExplorer/README.md

 Wikidata's structured data system to see if they can incorporate it into their own projects and systems so this program is a good way to get an overview to see how data is organized.

+## User stories
+* As a user, I want to be able to query information about an entity.
+* As a user, I want to view statements and save those which I am interested in.
+* As a user, I want to add multiple downstream entities to my view.
+* As a user, I want to search for an entity by name.
+* As a user, I want to ask simple questions and validate statements.